mbeddr/mps-platform-docs/src/doc/docs/patterns/ui_patterns.md

     - CAPS
         - Used for acronyms

-??? hint "You use Buttons in a correct way."
+??? hint "You use buttons correctly."

     (Swing) Buttons use appropriate symbols/text to make clear what they do.
 Buttons can alse be used as up and down keys.
 Buttons can also be hidden to not disrupt the text editing:
     ![hidable buttons](hide_buttons.png)